mxpiotrowski/corcon-glossary/README.md

 ## Bibliography

 The bibliography used by the glossary entries is in `bib/references.bib`.
+If you cite additional sources, please remember to add them to this file.

 Cosma needs a bibliography in CSL-JSON format; it can be generated using the makefile by saying `make references.json`.

 ## Tools